svenfuchs/rails-i18n/README.md

 ### How to use them

-Download the locale files that are found in the directory [rails/locale](http://github.com/svenfuchs/rails-i18n/tree/master/rails/locale/) and put them into config/locales of your Rails application.
+Download the locale files that are found in the directory [rails/locale](http://github.com/svenfuchs/rails-i18n/tree/master/rails/locale/) and put them into the `config/locales` directory of your Rails application.

 If any translation doesn't suit well to the requirements of your application, edit them.